jjsemaan/lottonero/README.md

 ![Alltime Combinations Page Wireframe](/docs/wireframes/alltime-combi-wireframe.JPG)

-- **About page** : Provides the user with information about the website. *( Appendix 18 )*.
+- **About page** : Provides the user with information about the website *( Appendix 18 )*.

 *Appendix 18 - About Page Wireframe*

 ![About Page Wireframe](/docs/wireframes/about-wireframe.JPG)

 - **Contact page** : Displays a contact form for the user to send a message to the website admin.
-If the user is logged in their email will be picked up automatically otherwise if the user is logged out, they will be prompted to add their email before sending. *( Appendix 19 )*.
+If the user is logged in their email will be picked up automatically otherwise if the user is logged out, they will be prompted to add their email before sending *( Appendix 19 )*.

 *Appendix 19 - Contact Page Wireframe*

 ![Contact Page Wireframe](/docs/wireframes/contact-wireframe.JPG)

 - **Admin Backoffice page** : The Backoffice button appears only to logged-in andmins.
-Once clicked, it displays a list with three command buttons with use-instructions. *( Appendix 20 )*.
+Once clicked, it displays a list with three command buttons with use-instructions *( Appendix 20 )*.

 *Appendix 20 - Admin Backoffice Page Wireframe*

 ![Admin Backoffice Page Wireframe](/docs/wireframes/admin-wireframe.JPG)

-- **Profile page** : This is a user-profile management page where a user is able to make changes to their profile and view or cancel their subscriptions. *( Appendix 21 )*.
+- **Profile page** : This is a user-profile management page where a user is able to make changes to their profile and view or cancel their subscriptions *( Appendix 21 )*.

 *Appendix 21 - Profile Page Wireframe*